akaradzhinov/communication-rsai/README.md

 #ModuleMappings

     This enum should contain the mappings to the external urls to the other modules.

-    GEAR("gear","www.example.come") -> this represents the module from which the data came (in this case module "gear") and the url of the endpoint where the data should be sent (www.example.come)
+    GEAR("gear","www.example.come") - this represents the module from which the data came (in this case "gear") and the url of the endpoint where the data should be sent (www.example.come)

 #URL for sending data